The inverse Galois problem for connected algebraic groups

 We will repeatedly use a result for $G$-actions called \emph{Blanchard's Lemma}: Let $f: X \to Y$ be a proper morphism of schemes of finite type and let $G$ be a connected algebraic group acting on $X$.
 If the canonical map $\catO_Y \to f_*(\catO_X)$ is bijective, then there is a unique $G$-action on $Y$ such that $f$ is equivariant (see \cite{Blanchard 1956}, Proposition 1.1 for the original statement in the setting of complex geometry, and \cite{Brion 2017}, Theorem 7.2.1 for the above scheme-theoretic version).
-As a consequence, if $X$ is proper then $f$ induces a homomorphism of group schemes $f_* : \Aut^0_X \to \Aut^0_Y$.
+As a consequence, if in addition $X$ is proper then $f$ induces a homomorphism of group schemes $f_* : \Aut^0_X \to \Aut^0_Y$.

 Given a group scheme $G$, a $G$-scheme $X$ and a closed subscheme $Z\subset X$, the subgroup functor comprising the $g\in G(T)$ such that $g|{T'} \cdot z\in Z(T')$ for all $T'\ra T$ and $z \in Z(T')$ is representable.
-The resulting subgroup scheme $N_G(Z)\subset G$ is called the \emph{normalizer}.
-Likewise, the subgroup functor given by the condition $g|T'\cdot z=z$ is representable, and the resulting subgroup scheme $C_G(Z)\subset G$ is called the \emph{centralizer} (see \cite{Demazure; Gabriel 1970}, Theorem II.1.3.6 for these facts).
-When $Z$ is the whole $X$, the centralizer $C_G(X)$ is a normal subgroup scheme of $G$, the \emph{kernel of the $G$-action}.
+The resulting subgroup scheme $\Stab_G(Z)\subset G$ is called the \emph{stabilizer}; it acts naturally on $Z$.
+Likewise, the subgroup functor given by the condition $g|T'\cdot z=z$ is representable by a normal subgroup scheme of $\Stab_G(Z)$, the \emph{kernel of its action on} $Z$ (see \cite{Demazure; Gabriel 1970}, Theorem II.1.3.6 for these facts).
+In particular, the kernel of the $G$-action on $X$ is representable by a normal subgroup scheme.